What you can expect on a Sunday

 Revised June 9, 2013

-Sundays are great but sometimes it can be hard to really feel connected in a big service.
-It’s a lot easier to get connected in smaller groups.
-We call them Community Groups.
+Sundays are great but we need more to be truly connected and grow in our faith.
+It’s a lot easier to get connected in smaller settings.
+We call them Groups.

 Join us on a Sunday!